Princess Jinxiang: Life

 He Yan was the grandson of He Jin, a prominent general during the Eastern Han Dynasty; his mother was Lady Yin.
 Lady Yin later became a concubine of Cao Cao, and this led to He Yan's adoption into the Cao family.
 He Yan was greatly favored by Cao Cao, known for his handsome appearance, affinity for romance, and the use of aphrodisiacs like "Wushi San."
 After the establishment of the Cao Wei state, He Yan became a trusted confidant of Cao Shuang, a member of the imperial clan.

 After Princess Jinxiang's marriage to He Yan, she became increasingly concerned about his unrestrained behavior, fearing that it might lead to his downfall.
-She confided in her mother, Lady Du, who responded with a smile, saying, "Then you have no reason to be jealous!"
-(He Yan was notorious for his promiscuity and affairs).
+She confided in her mother Lady Du, who responded with a smile, saying, "Then you have no reason to be jealous!"
+(Note: He Yan was notorious for his promiscuity and affairs.)
 In February 249, during the tumultuous Incident at the Gaoping Tombs orchestrated by Sima Yi, Cao Shuang was executed, and He Yan was also killed.
 Sima Yi intended to wipe out the entire He family, but due to the heartfelt pleas of He Yan's mother, Lady Yin, Princess Jinxiang was spared, along with her son.
-(Note: "Lady Yan, the Princess of Jinxiang, is the younger sister of Lady Yan.
-The princess was virtuous and said to her mother, the Lady Du: "Yan is increasingly committing wrongdoings, how will he protect himself?"
+(Note: "He Yan's wife was the Princess Jinxiang, who was a younger sister of He Yan with the same mother.
+The princess was virtuous and said to her mother, the Princess Dowager of Pei: "Yan is increasingly committing wrongdoings; how will he protect himself?"
 The mother smiled and said, "Are you not jealous of Yan?"
 Soon after, Yan died.
-He left behind a son who was five or six years old, and King Xuan dispatched someone to record the child.
-Lady Yan's mother took her son back and hid him in the royal palace.
+He left behind a son who was five or six years old (by East Asian reckoning), and King Xuan dispatched someone to record the child.
+He Yan's mother took He Yan's son back and hid him in the royal palace.
 She pinched her cheeks in front of the messenger, begged for his mercy, and requested to spare the child.
 The messenger reported this to King Xuan.
-King Xuan had also heard about the foresighted words of Lady Yan and always praised her.
+King Xuan had also heard about the foresighted words of Princess Jinxiang and always praised her.
 Moreover, out of consideration for Prince Pei, he decided not to kill the child.")